News - March and Ash Stories & More

-With three locations in Southern California and growing, there's always a new story at March and Ash.
+With four locations in Southern California and growing, there's always a new story at March and Ash.
 Stay up to day on the latest news and more.

 As shelter-at-home orders continue throughout the state of California and most of the country, data indicates San Diegans and other Americans are turning more and more to CBD and CBD products for self-care and anxiety relief right now – due to COVID-19.